SOM-st/RPySOM/README.md

 )
 ```

-This repository contains the Python-based implementation of SOM, including
+This repository contains the RPython-based implementation of SOM, including
 SOM's standard library and a number of examples.
 Please see the [main project
-page][SOM] for links to other VM implementations.
+page][SOMst] for links to other VM implementations.

-PySOM's tests can be executed with:
+RPySOM's tests can be executed with:

     $ ./som.sh -cp Smalltalk TestSuite/TestHarness.som